King's Lynn: Modern

-In the first decade of the 16th century, Thoresby College was built in Lynn by Thomas Thoresby to house priests of the Guild of The Holy Trinity.
+In the first decade of the 16th century, Thoresby College was built in Lynn by Thomas Thoresby to house priests of the Guild of the Holy Trinity.
 It had been incorporated in 1453 under a petition of its alderman, chaplain, four brethren and four sisters, who were licensed to found a chantry of chaplains for the altar of Holy Trinity in Wisbech.
 Lands were granted in mortmain.
-Lynn acquired a mayor and corporation in 1524.
-In 1537 the king took over the town from the bishop.
-In the same century the town's two annual fairs were reduced to one.
-In 1534 a grammar school was founded; four years later Henry VIII closed the Benedictine priory and the three friaries.
+Lynn was granted a mayor and corporate status in 1524, formalising its municipal governance.
+In 1537, the town passed from episcopal control to the Crown, becoming known as King's Lynn.
+In the same century, the town's two annual fairs were reduced to one.
+In 1534, a grammar school was founded; four years later Henry VIII closed the Benedictine priory and the three friaries.

 A piped water supply was created in the 16th century, although many could not afford to connect to the elm pipes carrying water under the streets.
 Lynn suffered from outbreaks of plague, notably in 1516, 1587, 1597, 1636 and finally in 1665.
-Fire was another hazard – in 1572 thatched roofs were banned to reduce the risk.
-In the English Civil War, King's Lynn supported Parliament, but in August 1643 it was in Royalist hands.
-It changed sides again after Parliament sent an army and the town was besieged for three weeks.
+Fire was another hazard – in 1572, thatched roofs were banned to reduce the risk.
+In the English Civil War, King's Lynn supported Roundheads (Parliament), but in August 1643 it was in Cavalier (Royalist) hands.
+It changed sides again after Parliament sent an army, and the town was besieged for three weeks.
 Valentine Walton brother-in-law of Oliver Cromwell was appointed governor.